Whispers of Atlantis Anthology

 Egypt · the Great Green Sea

-A clash of kingdoms and an apocalyptic event — the backstory of certain discoveries in Book I.
+A clash of kingdoms and an apocalyptic event — the backstory behind certain discoveries in Book I.

 Persia · the Western Desert · Egypt